Exact Clustering in Tensor Block Model: Statistical Optimality and Computational Limit: Real Data Analysis

 \subsection{Online Click-through Data}

 In this section, we illustrate the application of proposed algorithms to time-dependent user-item collaborative filtering on an e-commerce dataset.
 The goal is to identify user clusters and item clusters in a longitudinal study.
 Specifically, we use the users' online click-through behavior data on \emph{Taobao.com}, one of the most popular online shopping website in China.
 The data\footnote{Available at: \url{https://tianchi.aliyun.com/dataset/dataDetail?dataId=649}} of user-item interaction records are collected over eight consecutive days from Nov 25 to Dec 02, 2017.
-Due to the high dimensionality of the original dataset ($\approx 10^6$ users and $\approx 10^4$ item categories), we only select the most active 100 users and the most popular 50 items for our analysis.
+Due to the high dimensionality of the original dataset ($\approx 10^6$ users and $\approx 10^4$ item categories), we only select the most active 100 users and the most popular 50 items in our analysis.
 For the $m$th day, we construct a binary tensor $\cY_m \in \{0,1\}^{100\times 50 \times 24}$, where the $(i,j,k)$th entry of $\cY_m$ equals to one if and only if the $i$th user has an interaction with the $j$th item (i.e., make a click) in the $k$th hour in that day.
-Let $\cY = \sum_{m=1}^8 \cY_i/8$ be the averaged observation, and we apply the proposed method to $\cY$.
-For the hour-mode, we set the number of clusters $r_3 = 4$, as we expect the behaviours might be separated into four time periods including dawn, morning, afternoon, and evening; for the other two modes, we set the cluster numbers $r_1$, $r_2$ to be the largest possible value subject to the requirement of no singleton clusters.
-This leads to a choice of $r_1 = 4$ and $r_2 = 4$.
+Let $\cY = \frac{1}{8}\sum_{m=1}^8 \cY_i$ be the averaged observation, and we apply the proposed method to $\cY$.
+For the hour-mode, we set the number of clusters $r_3 = 4$, as we expect the behaviours might be separated into four time periods including dawn, morning, afternoon, and evening; for the other two modes, we set the cluster numbers $r_1$, $r_2$ to be the largest possible values that do not result in a singleton in any cluster.
+This leads to $r_1 = 4$ and $r_2 = 4$.